martezr/puppet-in-4-hours/labs/05-puppet-code-development.md

 pdk new module
 ```

-2. Add the following content to the init.pp manifest.
+2. Add the following content to the manifests/init.pp manifest.

 ```bash
 class nginx (